 - Replenish the liquid that was removed during scumming with hot water (it's usually around 1-2 cups).

 - Do a final skimming to remove any leftover foam.
 Add the first pound of celery (the larger pieces), onion, parsley (unchopped), 2/3 of the dill (unchopped), peppercorns, cloves, and bay leaves to the pot.
-Add 1 tbsp kosher salt to the water (if you're salt sensitive or using a kosher salted bird, you may wish to salt less).
+Add 1 tablespoon of sea salt to the water (if you're salt sensitive or using a kosher salted bird, you may wish to salt less).
 Bring back to a simmer.
 From this point on, it's important not to let the soup come to a rolling boil.
-A slow and even simmer is best - if the soup boils quickly, the broth may become cloudy.
+A slow and even simmer is best – if the soup boils quickly, the broth may become cloudy.